Healing from the Inside Out

 Note: Safehome will not serve minors without consent of the parent(s) or legal guardian(s).
 Safehome is only required to obtain the consent from one parent or legal guardian.
 It is up to the discretion of that parent to inform other legal custodians of the details of services.
 Safehome does not provide services to abusers.

-Call Safehome’s hotline at (913) 262-2868 to get a current list of group therapy opportunities available.
+Click on the EVENTS tab and go to Support Groups for more information, or call Safehome’s hotline at (913) 262-2868 to get a current list of group therapy opportunities available.
 Therapy services will be provided by a staff therapist or by a graduate student therapist.

 Staff therapists hold a Master’s degree in a Mental Health Field and are licensed by the State of Kansas in their specific discipline, or are under contract for supervision towards licensure.
 Graduate student therapists are completing a Master’s degree in a Mental Health Field, are under close supervision by a Safehome staff therapist, and by clinical faculty members from the university where they are enrolled.